StevanAmuah/Rich-app/README.md

 # rich_app

-This is one of the the simple, basic and static mobile application I made using dart with flutter.
+This is one the simple, basic and static mobile application I made using dart with flutter.